PlqnK/docker-home-services-host/README.md

 sudo ./post-first-launch.sh
 ```

-Finally, in order to backup your containers config files you will need to configure your file server to pull files from the docker host using rsync in "module mode" with the module named `docker_backup` configured in the `docker-host-rsyncd.example.conf` file.

 ## Updating

-Because this project uses Watchtower, containers are updated automatically every monday at 5 a.m.
-If you want to manually update your containers, just run:
+If you want to update your containers, just run:

 ```bash
 cd /path/to/docker-home-services-host